Emperor Cheng of Jin: The Su Jun Disturbance

 In 327, apprehensive of Su, Yu decided to try to strip his military command by promoting him to the minister of agriculture—a position that did not involve commanding troops.
-After initially hesitating, Su eventually refused and formed an alliance with Zu against Yu.
+After initially hesitating, Su eventually refused and formed an alliance with Zu against Yu; the pair declared their rebellion in c.December.
 Upon hearing this, Wen, whom Yu had made the governor of Jiang Province (江州, modern Jiangxi) to defend against Tao, the governor of Jing Province (modern Hubei), wanted to quickly move to help defend the capital Jiankang, as did the local forces to the east of the capital, but Yu declined all help, wanting Wen to remain in position against Tao and believing that he can defeat Su easily.
 Fearful that Yu would be defeated by Su, Wen headed toward the capital anyway.
 Before Wen arrived, Su was able to capture the capital in early 328 and take Emperor Cheng and Empress Dowager Yu hostage.
-Bian died in the battle, and Yu Liang was forced to flee to camp of Wen.
+Bian died in the battle, and Yu Liang and his brothers Yu Shuyu, Yu Tiao and Yu Yi were forced to flee to Wen's camp at Xunyang.
 Su allowed his soldiers to pillage the capital, and officials and commoners alike had their possessions—as well as clothes—stripped by Su's army, which even seized Empress Dowager Yu's servant girls.
 Empress Dowager Yu, humiliated by Su and fearful of what was to come, soon died in anxiety.

 Su organized a new government, with Wang Dao, whom Su respected, as the titular regent, but with Su himself in actual power.
 Meanwhile, Yu and Wen organized efforts to recapture the capital.
 Wen's cousin Wen Chong (溫充) suggested inviting Tao, a capable general with a sizable army, to be the supreme commander of the army.
 However, Tao, still resentful of Yu, initially refused.
 Eventually he relented and joined Wen and Yu.
 They advanced east toward Jiankang.
 In response, Su forcibly took Emperor Cheng to the fortress of Shitou and put him and his attendants under virtual arrest.
 Meanwhile, Wang was secretly ordering the commanderies to the east to rise against Su, and he eventually persuaded Su's general Lu Yong (路永) to defect with him to Wen and Tao's army as well.
 Xi also arrived with his forces from Guangling (in modern Huai'an, Jiangsu).